Adrian Boafo: Bowie mayor pro-tempore

-Tenure

 Development initiatives

 In May 2020, Boafo voted to stop construction and cancel the city's contract to build a new ice rink, instead opting to build an indoor courts facility.
-In July 2020, Boafo voted against cancel public-private partnership proposals to repair and operate Bowie's city-operated ice rink.
+In July 2020, Boafo voted against cancelling public-private partnership proposals to repair and operate Bowie's city-operated ice rink.
 After the city council voted to reject the proposals, it created a task force for the amenity.
 The task force unveiled its recommendations on January 19, 2021.

 In January 2021, Boafo voted against a bill to support a preliminary plan for the Bowie's Mill Branch Crossing development.

 In June 2021, Boafo introduced a bill to provide city residents with a rebate of up to $50 to install a new water filtration system.
 The City Council unanimously voted to pass the initiative.
 Later that month, the United States House Committee on Appropriations' Interior, Environment, and Related Agencies Subcommittee approved a $2 million request from the city to replace one mile of a tuberculated cast iron water main.

-Social issues
+Policing

 In 2019, Boafo included a budget line item in the city's budget to reimburse Bowie residents for installing outdoor cameras.
 In November 2020, Boafo and the Bowie Police Department launched a program to provide rebates up to $50 for residents who purchase and install a home security camera.

 In June 2020, Boafo attended a vigil to honor George Floyd, Ahmaud Arbery, and Breonna Taylor at Allen Pond Park in Bowie.

-Statewide politics

-In 2022, Boafo issued a statement asking for a correction from Bowie mayor Tim Adams after he included Boafo on his list of endorsements in the 2022 Maryland Comptroller election, saying that despite having a "great working relationship with Mayor Adams, there was no communication or confirmation in advance of the endorsement."
-Boafo later endorsed state delegate Brooke Lierman for Comptroller of Maryland.
-He also endorsed author and former nonprofit CEO Wes Moore for Governor of Maryland.